mikropsoft/StevenBlock/README.md

 ## Total Blocked Domains

-(100.000 - 200.000) Malware, Ads, Spyware
+In this category, the total number of blocked domains ranges from 100,000 to 200,000.
+These domains may include malware, advertisements, and spyware.
+Blocked domains are identified by a continuously updated database to ensure online security.
+These measures are essential to safeguard users' safety and privacy.

 ## How does it work?

-**The file's location?**
+**How does the functionality of the hosts file operate, and where can you locate it within your system?**

-- Your ``hosts`` file can be found in ``/system/etc``.
-It functions similarly to a school blocking service, preventing access to certain websites.
-However, this file operates locally within your phone's root system.
+- The ``hosts`` file, residing in ``/system/etc``, functions akin to a vigilant gatekeeper, meticulously regulating access to specific websites.
+Rather than employing a distant server, it operates locally within the root system of your phone, ensuring direct control over website access.

-**How does the hosts file block websites, and what changes were implemented?**
+**But how does this file enact its web-blocking prowess, and what enhancements have been made?**

-- Blocking Mechanism: The hosts file inhibits access to websites and malware by prohibiting your phone from connecting to them altogether, resulting in a blank page.
-Example: 0.0.0.0 www.the-website-that-is-blocked.com.
+- The hosts file employs a straightforward yet effective blocking mechanism, thwarting access to designated websites and potential threats by intercepting connection attempts and redirecting them to a null address.
+For instance, a blocked website like www.the-website-that-is-blocked.com would be rendered inaccessible through an entry like 0.0.0.0 in the hosts file.

-- Modifications: The hosts file was sourced from Hosts file provider.
-Combining four separate files into one comprehensive file, it now blocks over 180,000 harmful and bothersome websites including spyware, malware, and ads.
+- In recent modifications, the hosts file underwent significant augmentation through sourcing from Hosts file provider.
+This consolidation of four distinct files into one comprehensive entity has bolstered its capabilities, now boasting the capability to block over 100.000 - 200.000 detrimental entities ranging from spyware and malware to intrusive ads.

-**How can I see these domains in an easy way?**
+**Now, how can one effortlessly peruse these myriad blocked domains?**

-- Finding these domains is a breeze!
-Just head to Google Play or F-Droid and search for "hosts manager" or "hosts editor" to access a range of tools that will swiftly provide you with the results you seek.
+- Discovering the array of blocked domains is a seamless endeavor!
+Simply venture to Google Play or F-Droid and initiate a search for "hosts manager" or "hosts editor."
+These tools furnish a user-friendly interface, swiftly furnishing you with a comprehensive list of the domains barred by your hosts file, facilitating effortless management and customization.

 ## Let's Begin